fabinchristian/pythondev/README.md

 # Project Title

-One Paragraph of project description goes here
+Shortest Path Graph Viewer Tool

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Or you can also use the docker image to run/host the app locally as Desktop Application.

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
-Give examples
+Install Python3 (For local development)
+Docker (for running as a containerized app)

 ```

-### Installing
+## Installing

 ### Install Xquartz to run desktop app with docker

-## Install Xquartz and socat for your supported OS.
+### Install Xquartz and socat for your supported OS.
 I have tested on MacOS.

 ```
 brew install socat